-Attendance for the full school day is a legal requirement, and an obligation of parents, students, and school staff to enable every student to learn at his/her best.
+Attendance for the full school day (more than 3.5 hours a school day) is a legal requirement, and an obligation of parents, students, and school staff to enable every student to learn at his/her best.
 St. Theresa Catholic School takes these policies seriously.
 The marking of attendance, late arrivals, and early dismissals is a legal requirement and mandatory for the school, noting that the student is under the care of the school or with the parent/guardian.
 Students are expected to attend school the entire day.
 Excessive absence or tardiness may be cause for non-acceptance or re-registration may be denied.